alejandrogm90/PGM-Editor-py/README.md

 # PGM-Python
-A ease pgm images editor.
+A easy pgm images editor (by terminal).